The German Supply Chain Due Diligence Act and Supplier Risk Management

 Blog managing esg 1021

-Section 5 states, “the enterprise must conduct an appropriate risk analysis … to identify the human rights and environment-related risks … at its direct suppliers ...
-[R]isks must be weighted and prioritized appropriately … The risk analysis must be carried out once a year as well as on an ad hoc basis.”
+Section 5 states, "the enterprise must conduct an appropriate risk analysis … to identify the human rights and environment-related risks … at its direct suppliers ...
+[R]isks must be weighted and prioritized appropriately … The risk analysis must be carried out once a year and on an ad hoc basis."

 To address this requirement, assess supplier practices using a centralized platform that enables the automatic calculation of risks based on supplier responses against acceptable risk thresholds, uploading of supporting evidence, and backed by workflow and built-in remediation recommendations and reporting – all of which make it easier to meet reporting requirements and deadlines.